etcd-io/etcd/Documentation/etcd-file-system.md

 ![alt text](./img/etcd_fs_structure.jpg "etcd file system structure")

 ## Node
-In **Etcd**, the **Node** is the rudimentary element constructing the whole.
+In **etcd**, the **node** is the base from which the filesystem is constructed.
-Currently **Etcd** file system is comprised in a Unix-like way of files and directories, and they are two kinds of nodes different in:
+**etcd**'s file system is Unix-like with two kinds of nodes: file and directories.

-- **File Node** has data associated with it.
+- A **file node** has data associated with it.
-- **Directory Node** has children nodes associated with it.
+- A **directory node** has child nodes associated with it.

-Besides the file and directory difference, all nodes have common attributes and operations as follows:
+All nodes, regardless of type, have the following attributes and operations:

 ### Attributes:
 - **Expiration Time** [optional]